Dr. Josanne Christian - DNP, RN, PHN

 - Minnesota Registered Nurse 1993-present

-Reflective practice, interprofessional collaboration, professional development and continuous learning, social justice and patient advocacy including health literacy.
+Reflective practice, interprofessional collaboration, professional development and continuous learning, social justice, moral Courage and patient advocacy including health literacy.